hashicorp/terraform-provider-aws/website/docs/d/kendra_index.html.markdown

 A `relevance` block supports the following attributes:

-* `duration` - Specifies the time period that the boost applies to.
+* `duration` - Time period that the boost applies to.
 For more information, refer to [Duration](https://docs.aws.amazon.com/kendra/latest/dg/API_Relevance.html#Kendra-Type-Relevance-Duration).
-* `freshness` - Indicates that this field determines how "fresh" a document is.
+* `freshness` - How "fresh" a document is.
 For more information, refer to [Freshness](https://docs.aws.amazon.com/kendra/latest/dg/API_Relevance.html#Kendra-Type-Relevance-Freshness).
 * `importance` - Relative importance of the field in the search.
 Larger numbers provide more of a boost than smaller numbers.
 Minimum value of 1.
 Maximum value of 10.
 * `rank_order` - Determines how values should be interpreted.
 For more information, refer to [RankOrder](https://docs.aws.amazon.com/kendra/latest/dg/API_Relevance.html#Kendra-Type-Relevance-RankOrder).
 * `values_importance_map` - A list of values that should be given a different boost when they appear in the result list.
 For more information, refer to [ValueImportanceMap](https://docs.aws.amazon.com/kendra/latest/dg/API_Relevance.html#Kendra-Type-Relevance-ValueImportanceMap).